navaJoland |

 Several Episcopal medical missions with churches were built many years ago--in Fort Defiance, Arizona, in 1894, in Farmington, New Mexico, in 1922, and in Bluff, Utah, in 1942--and still form the core church presence.
 A few small churches serve outlying areas.
 Now the old buildings are to be repurposed for community development and local enterprises--a soap-making business in Fort Defiance, the Hozho Wellness Center and website services business in Farmington, and a community center and retreat center in Bluff. |

-In the meantime, through four “Last Sunday Offerings” St. Andrew’s parishioners have sent $50,948 to support pressing needs.
-Most recently, our contributions went to purchase two second-hand pickup trucks to deliver food, fuel, and medical, health, and building supplies to the widely-dispersed community.
+Through regular “Last Sunday Offerings” St. Andrew’s parishioners have raised over $50,000 to meet pressing needs including two used pickup trucks to deliver food, fuel, and medical, health, and building supplies to the widely-dispersed community.
 Note: During the COVID pandemic, the clergy and staff of the mission have been stretched thin by the extreme needs of their community with food, water, and medical deliveries as well as pastoral care.
 Service teams such as ours, a source of revenue as well as manual labor, have been unable to visit.
 The current need is great. |

 Please see ecofnavajoland.org for more information.